 After you’ve composited your images together, be sure to zoom in close to the bottle and clean up any dust spots and imperfections.
 I use the spot healing brush tool and the clone tool for the image clean up.
 It ensures that your final image is as close to perfect as possible.

 Retouching is a true specialty and also a big part of the photography process.
 I know how to do some basic clean up and retouching on my own, but when it comes to the more advanced stuff, I work with Michelle Tucker.

 She is my go-to retoucher for the advanced retouching that I may not have time for.
 She has worked with photographers and clients in different industries including: beauty, fashion, products, food and manipulation.
 View her website here.

 She’s super fast, a true professional and an EXPERT at her craft.
 I love being able to support her retouching business when a project calls for it.
 So I highly recommend checking her out to help with your retouching needs if/when you might need it.
 I didn’t require retouching for this demonstration, but I did have her retouch the Jack Daniels bottle in the natural light experiment, if you want to hop over and take a look.

-I hope you enjoyed this demo on artificial light photography: how to shoot a bottle.
+I hope you enjoyed this demo on how to shoot a bottle with artificial light.
 It’s a different approach to shooting, but it can be so fun to experiment and see how everything comes together.
 The compositing process works the same with artificial light photography as it does with natural light photography, so don’t be afraid to practice and figure out how it all works.
 Feel free to reach out with any questions anytime!